The alternative Florence attractions you need to visit

 With countless guides and features out there about everything to see and do in Florence, you are probably aware of all the great and wonderful attractions this beautiful Tuscan city can offer you.
 From the Duomo cathedral to the works of Michael Angelo, people who step into this culturally rich city inevitably fall in love.
 It is therefore no surprise that tourists come back, time and time again.
-If you are heading out on your Tuscany holidays, you probably already have a pretty clear idea of what attractions you want to see and activities you want to do.
+If you are heading out to your villas in Tuscany, you probably already have a pretty clear idea of what attractions you want to see and activities you want to do.
 However, there is a hidden side of Florence to discover for those wanting to walk off the beaten track, to explore the hidden wonders and experience a completely new side of the city.

 Florence, renowned for grand architecture, can also provide solitude away from the ubiquity of stone walls.
 Venture under the arch of purple flowers and marvel in the beauty of the natural world at the Bardini Gardens.
 The gardens were first designed and made in the medieval times, and lovingly restored by Italian art collector Stefano Bardini in the early 1900s.
 Whilst the Boboli Gardens are more known than this recently opened space, these gardens can offer you a much more intimate and tranquil experience, away from the crowds.